clindvay/TazbotMarlin/README.md

-# Marlin 3D Printer Firmware
+# Marlin 3D Printer Firmware for Tazbot at MAKEVentura

+Settings and configurations are set for the Taz 5 build at MAKEVentura with changes notated by end user.

 <img align="top" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />